JackRowntree/vira-data-science-pre-work/README.md

 ## Summary

-- See `jupyter/de-task-notebook.ipynb` for a full summary of the solution, and data exporation code.
+- See `jupyter/de-task-notebook.ipynb` for a full summary of the solution, and data exploration code.

 - Dashboard code in /app